CodeAndLoathing/CodeAndLoathing/content/post/Credentials-for-PowerShell-scripts.md

 We can marginally increase the security of our above solution by storing the credentials encrypted instead of in plaintext.

-A SecureString can be converted into an encrypted string using PowerShell cmdlet [ConvertFrom-SecureString](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/convertfrom-securestring?view=powershell-6)
+A SecureString can be converted into an encrypted string using PowerShell cmdlet [ConvertFrom-SecureString](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/convertfrom-securestring?view=powershell-6) and back again using [ConvertTo-SecureString](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/convertto-securestring?view=powershell-6)

 Here's an exampe of how we could take a set of known credentials, encrypt them, and save them out to a file for later use.